-On Friday 29 January 2016 the Skinners’ Company were awarded The Chairman’s Cup, the City of London’s top award for waste management.
-The Skinners’ Company were judged against some 115 City businesses and institutions, and were found to be leading the way with our recycling initiatives.
+On Friday 29 January 2016 on behalf of the Skinners Company the Hall Team were awarded The Chairman’s Cup, the City of London’s top award for waste management.
+The Skinners’ Company were judged against some 115 City businesses and institutions and were found to be leading the way with our recycling initiatives.

-We always try to use suppliers who share our commitment to waste management, energy reduction, and sustainability.
+We cannot do this alone.
+We aim to use suppliers who share our commitment to waste management, energy reduction, and sustainability.

 Suggestions and the sharing of information for continued improvement may be directed to the Hall Steward: email@example.com